scratchblocks/spec/scratchblocks.md

 This document formally and completely specifies the scratchblocks language.
 Implementors should use it as the definitive reference for the language syntax and semantics.
 Issues should be [reported][repo-new-issue] on the [Github repository][repo], and changes should be proposed by [filing][repo-new-pull] a pull request.

-The formal grammar for scratchblocks programs is a [parsing expression grammar][peg].
+The formal grammar for scratchblocks programs is written as a [parsing expression grammar][peg].

 ## Syntax

-Each document consists of zero or more scripts surrounded by optional whitespace.x
+Each document consists of zero or more scripts surrounded by optional whitespace.

-    document = WS? (script WS?)*
+    document = WS? (script WS)* WS?

 **Note:** This implies that an empty document valid.